vanBadAsselt/workshop-api-test-generator/workshop/assignment-1/README.md

 - 🙋 **Who got a working test?**
 - 🙋 **Who got a broken test?**
 - 🤔 **What is your test actually validating?**
-- 💡 **Key insight:** Even a "perfect" script is meaningless without knowing the **test goal**

-Any concerns about this test?
-When generating all API tests like this? how many tokens per HAR file?
-(500000) more tokens is expensive
-Instability of huge prompts/hallucinations
-Privacy - any sensitive data that could be in the HAR?
-Want to be more in control - filter out the call we want to test

 ## Troubleshooting